 Program Outcome.
-The successful student will exit the program with the Master of Special Education Degree with a major in Special Education and licensure to teach.
+The successful student will exit the program with the Master of Arts in Teaching degree with a major in Special Education and licensure to teach.

 Schedule Overview.
-Each program participant will be able to earn the Master's degree with a major in Special Education plus meet licensure requirements.
+Each program participant will be able to earn the Master of Arts in Teaching degree with a major in Special Education and meet licensure requirements.
 Fall and spring classes will be scheduled on Monday, Tuesday, and Thursday evenings (typically beginning at 5 p.m. or later) and on designated Saturdays.
 Summer classes, however, meet both during the day and in the evening.
 Several online courses are also available.